 the type, colors, style sheets, menus, etc on the rest.

-change quite dramatically and often.
+changed quite dramatically and often.
 Thus, if the colors

 Sometimes I just go off a color guide book and convert